Server-Side Operations With GraphQL

 The following screenshot shows what the finished application looks like:

 The source code can be found here: https://github.com/ag-grid/ag-grid-server-side-graphql-example.

 In recent years GraphQL has become a popular alternative to REST when fetching data for clients.
-Familiarity with GraphQL is assumed however the following; Introduction to GraphQL should provide all the necessary background information to follow this guide.
+Familiarity with GraphQL is assumed, however this Introduction to GraphQL should provide all the necessary background information to follow this guide.

 One of the main benefits of GraphQL is the ability to expose a single endpoint and schema which maps to numerous data sources.
 However in our Olympic Medals application we will keep things simple by using just a single MySQL datasource.

-We will now proceed and to install and run the application before going through the implementation details.
+We will now proceed to install and run the application before going through the implementation details.

 Download and Install

 Clone the example project using: